anshuman2502/Ecom_product_recommedation/README.md

 # Ecom_product_recommedation
  Product Recommendation System 🛒💡

 Welcome to the **Product Recommendation System** GitHub repository!
 This project demonstrates the implementation of a robust recommendation system using Python and AI/ML technologies.
-It is inspired by cutting-edge advancements in artificial intelligence and machine learning, tailored to provide users with highly accurate and personalized product suggestions.
+It is inspired by cutting-edge advancements in artificial intelligence and machine learning, tailored to provide users with highly accurate and personalized product suggestions.It is uses RESNET ML model for better results